cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

   return
 }

-// EndBlock send the latest block number to the background purge loop func (dtm *DedupTxHashManager) EndBlock(ctx sdk.Context) {
+// OnNewBlock send the latest block number to the background purge loop,
-  n := ctx.BlockNumber()
+// it should be called in abci commit event. func (dtm *DedupTxHashManager) OnNewBlock(blockNumber uint64) {
-  dtm.blockCh <- &n
+  dtm.blockCh <- &blockNumber
 }

 // purgeLoop removes expired tx hashes at background